 2. Be nice to everyone you encounter, be they on bike, on foot, or on horses.
 A friendly “have a nice hike” or “have a nice ride” puts a smile on the face of someone who might otherwise have seen you as a menace.

 3. Share the trail fairly.
 Be considerate enough to slow down or stop when you come upon other bikers, hikers, dogs, and horses.
 If you’re coming to somebody from behind, let them know with your voice or a bell/horn well before you’re right on top of them.
 Passing slower bikers can be messy, but the best bet is calling ahead “on your left” or asking “can I get past you, please?” then giving the slower rider a chance to get to the side.
 When bikes are going opposite directions on the trail, the riders going uphill have right-of-way and those going downhill should stop their bikes, get off to the side, and let them pass.
 This is negotiable, however — if you want a break during a climb, it’s perfectly okay to pull to the side and wave or call to the downhill riders that they can keep going — but it’s the up to the rider(s) going uphill.
 It’s usually best to walk your bike past horses, but if you ask the riders they can tell you what their horses are comfortable with.
 Similarly, ask dog owners what’s the best way to get past, and give them a chance to secure the dog off to the side if necessary.
+Some dogs might be nervous so the sudden appearance of you on your bike could startle them.
+And, while their owners may give them CBD oil for dogs UK to help them calm down, there’s no telling quite how they would react, so it’s always best to talk with owners when approaching dogs on a trail.
 Hikers typically step aside to let bikes go by slowly, especially if the bikers are friendly… but keep in mind that they have right-of-way over bikes on most trails.
 In all these cases, don’t forget to thank anybody who yields the trail to you.

 4. Stay in control.
 Though many of us like to go fast on our favorite trails, we have to maintain enough control that we can slow or stop when it’s time to share the trail with others.
 Especially when there are blind corners, sometimes that means riding a little slower than we want to.